Stay up to date

 Further enumeration and exploitation of security vulnerabilities on the target server are performed by interacting with open services.
-In the following screenshot, telnet utility is used to connect with an SMTP service running on port 25/TCP on the host 10.99.99.1.
+In the following screenshot, the telnet utility connects with an SMTP service running on port 25/TCP on the host 10.99.99.1.
 The various commands after successful connection relate to user enumeration attempts to identify valid users registered with an email server.
 This technique is known as user enumeration.
-Once an attacker has a verified list of users, a brute force attack to find a successful account can be performed on email accounts.
+Once an attacker has a verified user list, a brute force attack to find a successful account can be performed on email accounts.

-Therefore, every once a while it is a good practice to scan your internet-facing assets to be aware of any new or misconfigured services.
+Therefore, every once in a while, it is good to scan your internet-facing assets to be aware of any new or misconfigured services.

 Is port scanning legal?